damianmgarcia/MomentaMouse/README.md

 ## **Description**

-MomentumScroller is a JavaScript module that provides advanced, easy-to-use momentum scrolling functionality for your website's mouse-users.
+MomentumScroller is a JavaScript module that provides easy-to-use and highly-customizable momentum scrolling functionality for your website's mouse-users.
 It allows mouse-users to flick through websites exactly as they would on touch-screen devices.
-You can easily customize the grab and grabbing cursors, the scroll deceleration rate, border bounciness, and more.
 If you would like to see it in action, check out the demos at [damianmgarcia.com](https://damianmgarcia.com).

 Also, check out [SmoothScroller](https://github.com/damianmgarcia/SmoothScroller).
-It is JavaScript module that provides advanced, easy-to-use smooth scrolling functionality for your website and is designed to work well with MomentumScroller.
+It is a JavaScript module that provides easy-to-use and highly-customizable smooth scrolling functionality for your website and is designed to work well with MomentumScroller.

 ## **Features**

-- Touch-Screen-Style Momentum Scrolling on Non-Touch-Screen Devices
-- Customizable Bouncy Borders
-- Customizable Scroll Deceleration Rates
-- Customizable Grab and Grabbing Cursors
-- Toggle On and Off
-- Events
+- Touch-screen-style scrolling for mouse-users
-- Promise-Based
+- Automatic scroller creation
+- Easily customize scroll deceleration, border bounciness, cursors, and more.
+- Dispatches custom events so your code can easily react

 ## **Installation**